wpernath/ocpdev-book/chapter5/Chapter Five- GitOps and Argo CD.md

 Once the application is registered, you can manually start a sync to update the actual environment.
 Alternatively, Argo CD starts "healing" the application automatically, if the synchronization policy is set to do so.

-## The Use Case: Implementing GitOps for our quarkus-simple App
+## The Use Case: Implementing GitOps for our person-service App
 We've been using the [person service][2] over the course of this book.
 Let's continue to use it and create a GitOps workflow for it.
 You can find all the resources discussed here in the `gitops` folder within the `book-example` repository on GitHub.

 We are going to set up Argo CD (via the [OpenShift GitOps Operator][3]) on OpenShift 4.9 (via [Red Hat CodeReady Containers][4]).
 We are going to use [Tekton to build a pipeline][5], which updates the [person-service-config][6] Git repository with the latest image digest of the build.
 Argo CD should then detect the changes and should start a synchronization of our application.